2eddeed/Tickler/README.md

 **Tickler**
 ==========

 A java tool that helps to pentest Android apps faster, more easily and more efficiently.
 Tickler offers many features of information gathering, static and dynamic checks that cover most of the aspects of Android apps pentesting.
+It also offers several features that pentesters need during their pentests.
+Tickler also integrates with Frida to provide method manipulation and pinning circumvention.

 Tickler requires a linux host (tested on Ubuntu) and a rooted Android device connected to its USB port.
 The tool does not install anything on the Android device, it only creates a *Tickler* directory on /sdcard .
-Tickler depends on Android SDK to run some commands on the device and copy app's data to *TicklerWorkspace* directory on the host for further analysis. *TicklerWorkspace* is the working directory of Tickler and each app has a separate subdirectory in *TicklerWorkspace* which can contain the following (depending on user actions):
+Tickler depends on Android SDK to run commands on the device and copy app's data to *TicklerWorkspace* directory on the host for further analysis. *TicklerWorkspace* is the working directory of Tickler and each app has a separate subdirectory in *TicklerWorkspace* which can contain the following (depending on user actions):
 - DataDir directory: a copy of the data directory of the app
 - extracted directory: Output of apktool on the app, contains smali code, resources, libraries...etc.
 - bgSnapshots directory: Contains background snapshots copied from the device.